d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 5. I add TODOs to my files; will the many files slow down the Org agenda?
 ..
 6. I want to sort by last modified, why won’t Denote let me?
 ..
 7. How do you handle the last modified case?
+..
+8. Why do I get “Search failed with status 1” when I search for backlinks?
 17. Acknowledgements
 18. GNU Free Documentation License
 19. Indices